huy8208/cmpe172-Midterm/README.md

 3. What's the User Name and Password you created?
 How did you "Hash" the Password?

-Username is hello
+- Username: hello
-Password is dancing
+- Password: dancing
-This is how I hash the password:
+- This is how I hash the password:

 ~~~
    @Bean